vincemann/spring-rapid/README.md

 See 'Features' below for a full list.

 This project is inspired by [**spring-lemon**](https://github.com/naturalprogrammer/spring-lemon) which offers many good modules as well.
-Almost all lemon modules were copied, heavily modified and integrated into this project.
+Most lemon modules were copied, modified and integrated into this project.

 # Features